hunsalz/log4Esp/README.md

 # License

-log4Esp is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).
+log4Esp is open-source software licensed under the [MIT license](http://opensource.org/licenses/MIT).
 For the full copyright and license information, please see the [LICENSE](LICENSE) file that was distributed with this source code.